10 Beautiful Words in Farsi (Persian) You’ll Fall in Love With

 - Ghashang: Pronounced ghash-ang.
 The “gh” is a deep, throaty sound, common in many Persian words.

-You can find Farsi pronunciation guides or language learning resources online, but practicing with a native speaker or a tutor, like those at Danaa School, will really help you nail the sounds.
+You can find Farsi pronunciation guides or language learning resources online, but practicing with a native speaker or tutor like those at Danaa School will help you nail the sounds.

 Beauty and Compliments in Iranian Culture

 Compliments are an integral part of Iranian social interaction.
-The concept of beauty in Farsi goes beyond just physical appearance—it can also refer to someone’s personality, their speech, or even the atmosphere they create.
+In Farsi, the concept of beauty goes beyond physical appearance—it can also refer to someone’s personality, speech, or even the atmosphere they create.

 In Iranian culture, it’s common to be generous with compliments.
 For example, you might hear phrases like: